JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 plot(x, y)
 ```

-The plot is displayed in a plot pane, a stand-alone window, or the browser, depending on the environment and backend, see official [documentation](http://docs.juliaplots.org/latest/tutorial/#plotting-backends) for more details.
-Each column in the given input arguments to the plot function is treated as a separate plot series, i.e., a set of related points that form one line, surfaces, or any other plot type.
-Thus it is possible to create multiple curves at once
+Depending on the environment and backend, the plot is displayed in a plot pane, a stand-alone window, or the browser, see the official [documentation](http://docs.juliaplots.org/latest/tutorial/#plotting-backends) for more details.
+Each input column is treated as a separate plot series.
+Thus, it is possible to create multiple plots at once.

 ```@example plots
 y = hcat(sin.(x), cos.(x))
 plot(x, y)
 ```

-However, sometimes it is more convenient to add new curves to the existing plot incrementally in many cases.
-It can be done using the `plot!` function, which modifies the current plot
+To add a new curve to an existing plot can be done by the `plot!` function.
+This follows the standard Julia practice that functions with `!` modify inputs.

 ```@example plots
 plot!(x, sin.(x .+ π/4))
 ```

-By default, the Plots package determines the current plot using the global variable `Plots.CURRENT_PLOT`.
-However, it is possible to pass figure that should be modified as follows
+The Plots package determines the current plot by employing the global variable `Plots.CURRENT_PLOT`.
+It is possible to name a figure and use it later for plotting.

 ```@example plots
 plt = plot(x, hcat(sin.(x), cos.(x)))